rweather/TinyJAMBU/README.md

 ARM Cortex M4, ARM Cortex M7.
 Should also work on ARMv8-M platforms such as ARM Cortex M33.

-Platforms without an assembly version will use either the 32-bit or 64-bit plain C implementation as appropriate.
+Platforms without an assembly version will use the plain C implementation.

 Building
 --------